A Variational Framework for the Complexity of PDE Solutions: Computability Theory in Banach Spaces

 This implies that the error is of order $\mathcal{O}(2^{-N})$ in $\mathcal{O}(N\log(1-\mu\sigma/L))$ iterations with $\mathcal{O}\left(F_\mathcal{N}(N\log(2)/\log(\rho)+1)^d\right)$ operations.
 Here $F_\mathcal{N}:\mathbb{N}\rightarrow\mathbb{N}$ is a polynomial function proportional to the complexity of the operation $\theta^j-\delta\tau\nabla\mathcal{L}^n[\hat{u}_{\theta^j}]$, which has polynomial complexity due to the assumptions on the operator $\mathcal{N}$, yielding the claim.

-For the second part of the statement, we apply Lemma~\ref{lemm:comp_initial_data}, which ensures that the Dirichlet boundary condition $g$ and the source term $f$ are computable in polynomial time.
+For the second part of the statement, we apply Lemma~\ref{lemm:comp_initial_data}, which ensures that the Dirichlet boundary condition $g$ and the source term $f$ are computable in polynomial-time.
 Furthermore, by Theorem~\ref{thm:compt} the solution is $H^k$-computable.
-However, by Theorem~\ref{thm:blowup} together with the Sobolev embedding theorem \cite{brezis2011} for $k>d/2$, there exists a sub-exponential function $\mathcal{Q}:\mathbb{N}\to\mathbb{R}+$ such that
+However, by Theorem~\ref{thm:blowup} together with the Sobolev embedding theorem \cite{brezis2011}, Chapter 9, for $k>d/2$, there exists a sub-exponential function $\mathcal{R}_\mathrm{sub}:\mathbb{N}\to\mathbb{R}+$ such that